 - Mostly grapes of Vitaceae family species are used in the winemaking: Vitis labrusca and Vitis vinifera because it contains all the necessary ingredients from pulp, juice and seeds that contains essential acids, sugars, minerals, tannins and vitamines.

-- Viticulture is a branch of horticulture that cultivates and harvests wine grapes while enologists study the wine and winemaking process and the science of breeding and fermentation.
+Viticulture is a branch of horticulture that cultivates and harvests wine grapes while enologists study the wine and winemaking process and the science of breeding and fermentation.
 Wine making process will be descried in this article.

 On the basis of variety of grapes used, alcohol and tannin content, wine is classified into six types: